 - External API or programs

-Any modification will be incorporated into the mapping between the conceptual and external levels.
+Any modifications will be incorporated into the mapping between the conceptual and external levels.
+Logical data independence is more difficult to acquire than physical data independence.

 Examples of changes under Logical Data Independence

-Because of logical independence, none of the changes below will have an impact on the external layer.
+Because of their logical independence, none of the changes below will have an impact on the external layer.

 - Without rewriting current application scripts, it is feasible to add, modify, or remove a new attribute, entity, or relationship.